Expand

 Additional complexities often arise in performing the quantitative impairment test.

-9.9.1 Deferred taxes: reporting unit FV and goodwill implied FV
+9.9.1 Deferred taxes: impact on reporting unit carrying and fair values

 An acquiring entity must recognize a deferred tax asset or liability for the differences between the assigned values and income tax bases of the recognized assets acquired and liabilities assumed in a business combination in accordance with ASC 805-740-25-2.
 An acquiring entity’s tax bases in the assets acquired and liabilities assumed in a business combination are generally based on whether the combination was a taxable transaction (which results in new tax bases) or a nontaxable transaction (which results in carryover tax bases).
 Therefore, the amount of deferred income taxes recorded in a business combination and, in turn, the amount of goodwill recorded, can be significantly impacted by whether the combination was a nontaxable or taxable transaction.
 See TX 10.2.1 for further information on determining whether the business combination was a nontaxable or taxable transaction.

 When an entity tests goodwill for impairment, a question arises as to how the entity should consider recorded deferred tax balances that relate to differences between the book and tax bases of assets and liabilities assigned to reporting units.
-Specific considerations include how deferred taxes impact a reporting unit’s fair value and carrying amount for applying step one of the goodwill impairment test and, prior to adopting the revised guidance in ASU 2017-04, determining the implied fair value of goodwill in step two of the test.
+Specific considerations include how deferred taxes impact a reporting unit’s fair value and carrying amount for applying the quantitative goodwill impairment test.

-Question BCG 9-28 and Question BCG 9-29 address income tax considerations when performing the goodwill impairment test.
+Question BCG 9-25 addresses income tax considerations when performing the quantitative goodwill impairment test.

-How should income taxes be considered when determining the fair value of a reporting unit in step one of a goodwill impairment test?
+How should income taxes be considered when determining the fair value of a reporting unit for the quantitative goodwill impairment test?

 PwC response

-ASC 350-20-35-7 requires that the carrying amount of the reporting unit for purposes of step one of the goodwill impairment test should include deferred tax assets and liabilities arising from assets and liabilities assigned to the reporting unit, regardless of whether the fair value of the reporting unit will be determined assuming the reporting unit would be bought or sold in a taxable or nontaxable transaction.
+ASC 350-20-35-7 requires that the carrying amount of the reporting unit for purposes of the quantitative goodwill impairment test should include deferred tax assets and liabilities arising from assets and liabilities assigned to the reporting unit, regardless of whether the fair value of the reporting unit will be determined assuming the reporting unit would be bought or sold in a taxable or nontaxable transaction.

 Company A is testing a reporting unit for impairment.
 A sale of the reporting unit would be feasible in both a taxable and nontaxable transaction.